Ammonite Fossils: Extinct But Not Forgotten

 North American tribes such as the Crow, Sioux, and other Great Plains tribes used the ammonite fossils as healing stones, similar to how we use healing crystals today.
 They believed they had the power and ability to heal injuries and bring good fortune.

-The ammonite fossils were most commonly used to bring luck in the following areas:
+The ammonite fossils were most commonly used to bring luck in the following areas:- Marriage

 - Hunting